+SCHOOL NAME Corbridge C of E First School

+TYPE OF SCHOOL Corbridge Church of England Aided First School.

+Fully wheelchair accessible YES

+ACCESSIBILITY Auditory/Visual enhancements No

+Other Adaptations No

-Corbridge Church of England Aided First School aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
+CORE OFFER Corbridge Church of England Aided First School aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
 The staff, Governors and parents work in partnership to create an environment in which everyone feels valued and is encouraged to realise their full potential.

-What is SEND?
+POLICIES Does the school Publish the Following policies On its website?
+SEND YES

+SAFEGUARDING YES

+BEHAVIOUR YES

+EQUALITY & DIVERSITY YES

+Is the school aware /familiar with the requirements of the Disability Discrimination Act 1995 and the Equality Act 2010?
+YES